Another Mystery Model

 Lexie Hull / A Homeless Family

 Lexie Hull, the player in last year's Indiana Fever basketball team with Caitlin Clark, is a really pretty woman!
-(Many players on that team are really cute, but I like Caitlin and Leslie, and Aliyah Boston the best.)
+(Many players on that team are really cute, but I like Caitlin and Lexie, and Aliyah Boston the best.)

 Lexie appears to be an very 'What you see is what you get' sort of girl—a married woman, really.
 Most of these full-face photos show her with makeup on (the same goes for Caitlin Clark, and all these basketball women, and even on the court, most of the time), but most girls do that automatically.
 I look fine with practically no makeup, so it looks weird to me, though I grew up surrounded by girls wearing a dash of makeup from about sixth grade on.
 (These days